opendocsg/opendoc-sensor-data-exchange/User Guide/My Subscribers.md

 The following status includes:

 - **Respond to Request** – The status where the publisher respond to subscribers request for access to the private topics.
-The publisher can Approve to allow subscription or Reject to deny the subscription.
+The publisher can "Approve" to allow subscription or "Reject" to deny the subscription.
 - **Subscribed** – The status where the publisher approved the subscriber requests.
 - **Rejected** – The status where the publisher rejected the subscriber requests.